imobanco/django-ufilter/docs/usage.rst

 Integrations
 ------------

-Django URL Filters tries to be usage-agnostic and does not assume how :class:`.FilterSet` is being used in the application.
+Django UFilters tries to be usage-agnostic and does not assume how :class:`.FilterSet` is being used in the application.
 It does however ship with some common integrations to simplify common workflows.